Our material issues in detail.

 We are proud to be a member of Diversity Works New Zealand and proud to support The Women’s Empowerment Principles, a joint initiative of the UN Global Compact and UN Women.
 Precinct also supports TupuToa, a program launched in 2016 by the Maori and Pasifika corporate pathways project in conjunction with support from Global Women.
 Since it's inception, Precinct has recruited interns through this programme which has been very successful.

-We are proud to announce Precinct Properties NZ Limited's inclusion in the Bloomberg 2020 Gender-Equality Index (GEI).
+We are also proud of Precinct's inclusion in the Bloomberg 2020 Gender-Equality Index (GEI).
 The 2020 Gender-Equality Index comprises 325 companies with a combined market capitalisation of USD12 trillion, headquartered in 42 countries and regions from 50 industries.
 Precinct's inclusion in this year's GEI is setting an example to advance women in the workplace through measurement and transparency.

 Our approach to managing diversity is guided by our Diversity and Inclusion Policy.